VertMawIIGen/Personal-Website/README.md

-# Personal Website

-Just a test of Github's capabilities, and also of my HTML skills.
+## Well, this is my personal (skilltest) website.

-Someonebody commented that it looks like its from the 1990s.
-And frankly, I couldn't agree more.
+Nothing special here.
+Apparently it looks like it's from the 90s.
+And frankly I couldn't agree more.

+---

+Things I should do:
+ - [x] Fix the scrolling function.
+ - [ ] Change the homepage image.
+ - [ ] Add the information.
+ - [ ] Change the color scheme (The 1990s vibe won't cut it).
+ - [ ] Fix the navbar.